tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 when application is started via systemd service unit:

 - application IS logging to systemd journal
-- application IS NOT logging to Erlang VM log file
+- application IS NOT logging to EVM log file

 when application is started manually (service is stopped):

-- application IS logging to Erlang VM log file
+- application IS logging to EVM log file
 - application IS NOT logging to systemd journal

 ### log level